-A semen analysis is used to evaluate male fertility -- a man's ability to reproduce.
-This test, which also is called a sperm count, is used to measure the amount and quality of seminal fluid or ejaculate.
-Seminal fluid contains male reproductive cells (semen or sperm) and normally is expelled through the penis during ejaculation (sexual climax; orgasm).
+A semen analysis is used to evaluate male fertility — a man's ability to reproduce.
+This test, also is called a sperm count, is used to measure the amount and quality of seminal fluid or ejaculate.
+Seminal fluid contains male reproductive cells (semen or sperm) and is usually expelled through the penis during ejaculation (sexual climax; orgasm).

 The semen analysis is usually performed by a urologist or a male fertility specialist or in a specialized laboratory.
 Seminal fluid can affect factors such as sperm shape, function, and movement, so the entire ejaculate is examined.

 Prior to a semen analysis, ejaculation should be avoided for 2-3 days.
 The semen sample can be collected in a sterile glass container through masturbation (i.e. sexual stimulation) or through sexual intercourse using a special type of condom provided by the physician.

 The sample must be analyzed within 1-2 hours to provide accurate results.
 Many specialists require three different semen samples to account for factors that can affect results, such as variations in temperature and laboratory errors.
 It often is recommended that the results of the tests do not vary by more than 20%.